Albin-7767/Albin_projectdev-A3/README.md

 - Open the project in Visual Studio.
 - Build the solution using **Build** -> **Build Solution**.
 - Run the application by pressing **F5** or using the **Start** button.

+## License
+This project is licensed under the MIT License because it allows others to use, modify, and distribute it freely.